luycaslima/isometric-tilemap-editor/README.md

     - [x] Create Tilesets

-      - [ ] Separete from the EditorManager
+      - [ ] Separate from the EditorManager

+  - [ ] Place sprite on the position of the grid and store on the exportable variable the data

+  - [x] Show Current selected tile on the grid

+  - [x] Select tile from Tileset to draw on map

   - [ ] Export functions

     - [ ] JSON

-  - [x] Pass the position from the grid to the tilemap on where it should draw/erase/edit the tile.

-- [ ] TileMap Editor UI
+- [ ] TileMap Editor UI/UX

   - [ ] Basic Interface / Functions

     - [ ] Layers

-    - [ ] Tileset
+    - [x] Tileset

-      - [ ] Select tile from Tileset to draw on map

     - [ ] Export button